haejinjo/peteyBiz/README.md

     - Mollie should appear in 6 records
     - Patrick should appear in 8 records

-3. Read from an input file and write the data from that input file with 1 new column inserted, using the `csv` Python package,
+3. Read and process data from an input file using `csv` Python package.

+4. Write the data from the input file with 1 new column inserted, using `csv` Python package.
     - This new column should represent the number of instances of the record immediately to its left

 4. Enable command line inputs using `argparse` (with auxiliary use of `os` and `sys`) for that sweet UX